ParamsRaman/ThomsonProblem/README.md

 In this project, we study the effects of using various optimization approaches to solving this problem with high N (data points a.k.a electrons) and high D (dimensions).

+For details, please refer to the report:

+ThomsonProblem / report / report.pdf

 # Source Code

 We implemented most of the optimization methods in Matlab and for some of them we used the Poblano Matlab toolbox from https://software.sandia.gov/trac/poblano.